LeeChangYoon/Cyber-Security-and-Forensics/README.md

 # Cyber-Security-and-Forensics
 The course introduces the basics of filesystems, operating systems, and usage in the area of digital forensics.
 We will learn essential cybersecurity principles and incident response techniques.
-Moreover, the attendees will try out various attacks, their detection, and how to create countermeasures.
+Moreover, we will try out various attacks, their detection, and how to create countermeasures.
 <br>

 ## Key Outcomes